HATCH – A cross border initiative that educated over 420 adult learners is celebrated

-At the Launch of the Local Enterprise Office, Cavan on Thursday 15th May 2014 at Cavan Innovation & Technology Centre, John Perry TD Minister of State with responsibility for Small Business at the Department of Enterprise, Jobs and Innovation. took time out to discuss the value of European Funding to the region and the successes enjoyed by participants of the HATCH Programme.
+At the Launch of the Local Enterprise Office, Cavan at Cavan Innovation & Technology Centre, John Perry TD Minister of State with responsibility for Small Business at the Department of Enterprise, Jobs and Innovation. took time out to discuss the value of European Funding to the region and the successes enjoyed by participants of the HATCH Programme.

 Commenting on the visit, Dympna McCarron said that it was a unique opportunity to show case the services provided to businesses and adult learners from the centre, and for the Minister to learn first had of the impacts this targeted programme is having in the border region.